Do mosquitoes feast on you when the weather gets warm? If so, we’re in the same boat.

 After a visit to the doctor last month and a 10-day course of antibiotics, I was left kind of hopeless as we head into the summer season.
 I already have a bug net for my bed, but what else could I do?
-Use Synthol, that’s what.
+Use Synthol on these bug bites in France, that’s what.
 This new-to-me product available at the French pharmacy is a miracle product for bug bites, so if you’re susceptible to all the creepy-crawlies, you’ll want to read on.
 Maybe it can help you.

 This season, I seem to have developed an allergy to mosquito bites.
 Instead of the normal welt and redness, it now goes way beyond that.
 I have gotten a bad bite every couple of weeks for the past two or so months now (and of course, Tom hasn’t gotten a single one).
-Regular mosquitoes are annoying enough, but what I’ve been experiencing goes far beyond the realm of normal.
+Regular mosquitoes and bug bites in Paris are annoying enough, but what I’ve been experiencing goes far beyond the realm of normal.